 4. Reward members in different ways

-Gamified reward tiers:
+Gamified reward tiers

-Rewarding your customers in the way that they want, with rewards that are worthwhile for them, will help build a strong beauty community, solidify consumer loyalty and increase interaction with your brand.
+Rewarding your customers in the way that they want, with rewards that are worthwhile for them, will help build a strong beauty community, solidify consumer loyalty, and increase interaction with your brand.

 5. Get to know your customers and show them your appreciation

 This can help you understand the decision-making process of your consumers by seeing the patterns of their purchases and what products and rewards they’re most drawn to.
 Using this you can customize your marketing efforts with more relevant content.
 The VIP tier of your program is less gratifying if it lacks personalization.
-Showing your loyal customers that you care, that you understand them, and you’re thankful for their business will make a huge impact in whether or not they return.
+Showing your loyal customers that you care, that you understand them, and you’re thankful for their business will make a huge impact on whether or not they return.

-Social media and unique marketing strategies allow you to own the customer journey whatever way you like!
+Social media and unique marketing strategies allow you to own the customer journey in whatever way you like!
 There are no limits but your creativity on how to personalize your interactions, humanize the way your business operates, and create a more intimate purchase experience.
 Taking the steps to get to know your customers and show them your appreciation is the best way to earn their loyalty.

 Here’s the loyalty for beauty TL;DR

-- Let your customers know who you are
+- Let your customers know who you are.

-- Build and nurture your beauty community
+- Build and nurture your beauty community.

-- Build trust in your brand with social proof
+- Build trust in your brand with social proof.

-- Reward several different ways
+- Reward in several different ways.

-- Get to know your customers and show them your appreciation
+- Get to know your customers and show them your appreciation.

 At the core of what it is, the beauty industry is there to make you feel good.
 Use these tips to thank your customers and maximize loyalty and what it can do for your beauty business!